 Associate Professor, Department of Curriculum and Instruction, College of Education

 Expertise: critical pedagogy and cultural studies; globalization, education, and social movements; race, racism, and coloniality; critical and marxist theory; curriculum studies; feminist philosophy

 +1 512 232 1367

 Expertise: John Dzienkowski teaches and writes in the areas of professional responsibility of lawyers, real property, international energy transactions, and oil and gas taxation.
 He is widely regarded as one of the most dynamic and effective speakers on topics of professional responsibility and he has delivered almost one hundred ethics presentations to in-house corporate departments, large and small law firms, state bar continuing legal education programs, and law faculties throughout this country.

-Director of Texas Politics Project, Liberal Arts Instructional Technology Services, College of Liberal Arts, College of Liberal Arts
+Director of Communication Strategy and Director of the Texas Politics Project, Liberal Arts Instructional Technology Services, College of Liberal Arts, College of Liberal Arts

 +1 512 471 0090

 Expertise: Texas politics; presidential elections; Internet and politics; political campaigns; Texas Politics Project

 Expertise: Media and journalism (law and ethics); progressive politics and political dissidence; U.S. antiwar activism; communication; white privilege and institutionalized racism; pornography and sexual violence; male masculinity and feminism.